 What colour is a Pearl?

-What sets pearls apart is their unique lustre and iridescence.
-The play of light on their surface, known as "orient," creates a mesmerizing visual effect that is unmatched by any other gemstone.
 Pearls exhibit a wide range of colours, including white, cream, pink, silver, and even black.
 Their diverse hues, combined with their soft glow, make pearls highly versatile and a perfect complement to various styles and occasions.

-What does the Pearl symbolize?
+What does the Pearl symbolise?

 Throughout history, pearls have been regarded as symbols of purity, wisdom, and wealth.
 In many cultures, they have represented femininity, beauty, and grace.
 In ancient Rome, pearls were associated with Venus, the goddess of love and beauty whereas in China, pearls were believed to bestow spiritual energy and protection.
 Today, pearls continue to evoke a sense of elegance, sophistication, and refined taste.